 Customize the folders and files you Sync to your device.

-From within the main taskbar on your device, select the Microsoft OneDrive icon in bottom right hand corner.
+From within the main taskbar on your device, select the Microsoft OneDrive icon in bottom right hand corner,

 From within the Microsoft OneDrive settings window you will see your current syncing settings.
 Select 'Choose Folders'

-quantities of data in their OneDrive and do not have enough storage local for synchronization.
+quantities of data in their OneDrive and do not have enough local storage for synchronization.
 Additionally this would be

 If you wish to keep only some files from within a folder on the device, then this is possible also.